hirowgit/1A0_matlab_basic_course/README.md

  <a href="https://github.com/hirowgit/1_matlab_basic_course">hirowgit/1_matlab_basic_course</a>

+## Comment
-### All codes generate the same result but those meanings are different.
+All codes generate the same result but those meanings are different.
 The first one is the basic type, but you have to type every numbers.
 In the second one,  a kind of automation was realized, which means that you just type starting and ending numbers only.
 You can save your energy.
 The third case is an extension.
 You may have a further doubt when you see the second one.
 Thus,  “why does the number increase at intervals of “1” ?
 Yes, this is the right question.
 You can control the step by adding more “:” for example 1: 3: 15, or 0: 0.5: 10.

 ## Assignment 1-2:
 Make type matrices as even number (evennum) and odd numbers (oddnum).